Scribery/tlog/README.md

     tlog-rec -r journal -M TLOG_REC=12ca5b356065453fb50adfe57007658a-306a-26f2910

+### Playing back ongoing recordings

+By default, once `tlog-play` reaches the last message a recording has so far, it exits.
+However, it can be made to poll for new messages appearing with the `-f/--follow` option, which is useful for playing back ongoing recordings.

+### Playback controls

+`Tlog-play` accepts several command-line options affecting playback, including `-s/--speed` for setting playback speed multiplier, `-g/--goto` for specifying the location the playback should be fast-forwarded to, and `-p/--paused` for starting playback in paused state.

+Several control keys are also recognized during playback:

+* SPACE or `p` for pause/resume,
+* `{` and `}` for halving and doubling the playback speed,
+* `.` for stepping through the recording (on pause or during playback)
+* `G` for fast-forwarding to the end of the recording (useful with `--follow`), or to the specified timestamp (see tlog-play(8) for details),
+* and `q` for quitting playback.

+### Playing back partial recordings

+By default `tlog-play` will terminate playback, if it notices out-of-order or missing log messages.
+However, it is possible to make it ignore missing messages with the `--lax` option for when you need to playback a partial or a corrupted recording.

 ### Recording sessions of a user

 Change the shell of the user to be recorded to `tlog-rec-session`: